How to Undo Deleted Files on Windows?

 Method 1: Undelete Files Using Ctrl + Z Keys

-Steps to Undo a Delete on Windows Computer
+Steps to Undo Deletion on Windows Computer

 One of the most commonly asked questions is, “How do I recover something I accidentally deleted?”.
 The simplest way to undelete something is using the ‘Ctrl+Z’ option.